 - Asthma that doesn't get better with treatment

 Many other conditions share some of these symptoms.
-That's why doctors often miss AAT deficiency.
-It's estimated that only 10% of people with the illness know they have it.
+That's why doctors often miss it.
+It's estimated that fewer than 10% of people with the illness know they have it.

 "Many people that I see with alpha-1 were misdiagnosed," says Robert A. Sandhaus, MD, PhD, of National Jewish Health in Denver.
 "Their doctors told them they had asthma and never tested them."